 Coega Biomass Centre

-In Port Elizabeth, South Africa, a plant for the production of pellets from solid biomass residues will be put into operation again: Coega Biomass Centre.
-Hive Energy (UK), iLive (SA) and Partners for Innovation (NL) have teamed up to provide the local community with access to clean energy, create about 900 jobs and beneficiate unused biomass residues.
+In Port Elizabeth, South Africa, a plant for the production of pellets from solid biomass residues will be put into operation again: Coega Biomass Centre. iLive (SA), Partners for Innovation (NL) and FinCo Fuel Group have teamed up to provide the local community with access to clean energy, create about 600 jobs and beneficiate unused biomass residues.
 The project is in one of South Africa’s Special Economic Zones, which are designed to attract foreign investment to boost local economic growth.

 The project aims to demonstrate the feasibility and sustainability of biomass supply chains, and hoping to unlock more biomass sources and end-uses in the South African market.
-Under the new name Coega Biomass Centre, first the production of white pellets will commence in 2021 White pellets are perfectly suited to be burned in clean cooking devices, in industrial furnaces for steam and power production and as a substitute for coal to produce electricity or biofuels.
+Under the name Coega Biomass Centre, first the production of white pellets will commence.
+White pellets are perfectly suited to be burned in clean cooking devices, in industrial furnaces for steam and power production and as a substitute for coal to produce electricity or biofuels.
 The partners will undertake a full refurbishment of the factory.
-The factory is expected to be operational in July 2021, with full capacity – 120,000 tons annually – being reached before the end of 2021.
+The factory is expected to be operational in Q3 2022.

 Beneficiate from biomass residues

-When operational, Coega Biomass Centre will provide about 100 jobs directly with another 800 jobs indirectly, related to the collection, pre-processing and transportation of biomass residues.
+When operational, Coega Biomass Centre will provide about 600 jobs rectly and indirectly, related to the collection, pre-processing and transportation of biomass residues.
 In total the pellet factory requires 160 thousand tons of feedstock each year.
 There are several biomass residual flows in South Africa that are ideally suited for the production of sustainable pellets.
 First of all, residual material from forestry and sawdust from sawmills.
 In addition, the biomass plant will be fed by local invasive species that threaten the water supply and wreaked havoc on the local environment and economy.
 Furthermore, green waste from gardens and municipal parks that now ends up in landfills is given a good destination.
 To guarantee sustainability, a system for the certification of individual biobased raw materials will be set up.
+RSB has taken the initiative to set up guidelines for sustainable harvesting of Alien Invasive Plants.

 Test results indicate that Coega Biomass Centre is primed to produce first-rate pellets from biomass residue streams.
 The tests were conducted on two mixed batches of pellets made up of the most common woody residue streams in the area.
 Both mixes were treated by a press similar to the one used at Coega Biomass Centre.
 The quality conforms to the highest industrial standards required for co-firing in power plants.
 Click here for more information.